bitshares/bitshares-core/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Instructions**
+Pleaae include a detailed Title above.
+Next, please complete the following sections below:
+* User Story
+* Impacts
+* Aditional Context (optional)

+Finally, press the 'Submit new issue' button.
+The Core Team will evaluate and prioritize your Feature Request for future development.

 **User Story**
 Please tell us about your feature request using the User Story format:
 As a `<persona>` I want `<some functionality>` so that `<some benefit is realized>`.